cloudmesh/classes/docs/source/lesson/doc/report.rst

 #.
 Have you written the report in LaTeX in the specified format?
 #.
 Have you included an Acknowledgement section?
 #.
-Have you included the report in gitlab?
+Have you included the report in git?
 #.
 Have you specified the HID, names, and e-mails of all team members in
    your report.
 E.g. the Real Names that are registered in Canvas?
 #.
 Have you included the project number in the report?
 #.
-Have you included all images in native and PDF format in gitlab in
+Have you included all images in native and PDF format in git in
    the images folder?
 #.
 Have you added the bibliography file that you managed with jabref
 #.
 Have you added an appendix describing who did what in the project